Table of Contents

 Use the N.I.
 Act for Getting Deposit Money Back

-The N.I Act or Negotiable Instruments Act has been in effect since 1881.
+The N.I.
+Act or Negotiable Instruments Act has been in effect since 1881.
 This act was created to ensure promptitude and remedy against the defaulters of any negotiable instrument such as a promissory note, bill of exchange or cheque.
-To use this method, you need to deposit a cheque with the date that the landlord needs to make payment, when the cheque gets dishonoured and he fails to make payment, then files a complaint under section 138 of this N.I. act.
+To use this method, you need to deposit a cheque with the date the landlord needs to pay.
+If the cheque gets dishonoured and the landlord fails to pay, he files a complaint under section 138 of the N.I. act.

 Planning Ahead with Clarity for Security Deposit

-When the landlord not returning the security deposit one of the best things you can do is follow some of the steps that can keep you as well as your landlord in check.
+When the landlord does not return the security deposit, one of the best things you can do is follow some of the steps that can keep you and your landlord in check.
 For example, your landlord is legally mandated to give you a notice in case your tenancy is being ended, typically ranging for 30 days.
-You must always make a copy of such a notice, and return a receipt in return.
+You must always make a copy of such a notice and return a receipt.
 Or when you intend to leave before your contract/lease period, you should always try and get a replacement tenant so that your security amount can be replenished quickly.
 In case the owner is not returning the security deposit, you will always need the proper documentation and even photos of the repair work done so that these don’t end up being issues in court (in case it happens).

 Never Confusing the Last Month's Rent with the Deposit

-You should never confuse the last month's rent for a security deposit and always mark a separate sum of money, labelling it as last month’s rent.
-The benefit of this is that in case the landlord is holding on to the whole deposit amount, you can use this for your next month’s rent wherever you may be moving to next.
+You should never confuse last month's rent for a security deposit, and always mark a separate sum of money, labelling it as last month’s rent.
+The benefit of this is that in case the landlord is holding on to the whole deposit amount, you can use this for your next month’s rent, wherever you may be moving next.
+The importance of a rent receipt cannot be overstated when trying to get your security deposit back from your landlord, as it serves as proof of payment and strengthens your case in any dispute.

 Knowing Your Entitlement as a Tenant for Security Deposit